dunglemanh/basic-C-code/README.md

-# here are simplest C cod
+# here are simplest C co